-The general objective of the study is to analyze and identify the major factors that determine loan repayment performance of the small scale enterprises and to identify the major challenges of the MFI's in the wolaita and Dawuro area.
+79 The general objective of the study is to analyze and identify the major factors that determine loan repayment 80 performance of the small scale enterprises and to identify the major challenges of the MFI's in the wolaita and 81 December 2010

+81 Dawuro area.

+3 a) Specific objectives

-- Specific objectives - To identify the major socio-economic factors that influence loan repayment rate of the borrowers of micro finance institution. - To examine the businesses and loan related factors influence the repayment performance of the Private borrowers. - To investigate the major problems faced by the borrowers and lenders in the repayment process in micro finance institution.
+To identify the major socio-economic factors that influence loan repayment rate of the borrowers of micro finance institution.

+To examine the businesses and loan related factors influence the repayment performance of the Private borrowers.

+To investigate the major problems faced by the borrowers and lenders in the repayment process in micro finance institution.
-III.
-METHODOLOGY

-Research Design
+4 III.
+Methodology a) Research Design